Asuka FC: 2021–2022

 In 2021, the club appointed Naohiko Minobe, who had previously managed Kyoto and other teams, as the new manager.
 That year, the club won the 26th Nara Football Championship and made its first appearance in the Emperor's Cup, losing in the first round against FC Osaka.

 On 14 February 2022, the top team’s name was changed to Asuka FC to reflect its goal of expanding its operations beyond Kashihara City to the central and southern parts of Nara Prefecture.

 2023–2024

 In 2023, the club made its first appearance in the All Japan Senior Football Championship.
 That same year, the operating corporation was restructured, transitioning from the nonprofit organisation Porvenir Kashihara Sports Club to Asuka FC Co., Ltd., which was established in February 2023.

 The 2024 season was a groundbreaking year for Asuka FC.
-They won the Kansai League Division 1 for the first time, clinched victory in the Japanese Regional Football Champions League, and earned promotion to the Japan Football League (JFL).
-To cap off an exceptional year, they also won the KSL Cup, achieving a remarkable triple crown in a single season.
+They won the Kansai League Division 1 for the first time, were victorious in the Japanese Regional Football Champions League, and earned promotion to the Japan Football League (JFL).
+They also won the KSL Cup, achieving a triple crown in a single season.

+2025

+On 15 November 2025, Asuka FC secure relegation from JFL to Kansai Soccer League after draw against Maruyasu Okazaki 1–1 on Matchweek 29 and ended one year in fourth tier due to worst performance in the league.